Berit Bliesemann de Guevara is Professor of International Politics and Founding Director of the Centre for the International Politics of Knowledge.

 She is the Principal Investigator of the AHRC-GCRF Network Plus "Creating Safer Space: Strengthening Civilian Protection Amidst Violent Conflict" and of the Newton Fund project "Un-Stitching the Subjects of Colombia's Reconciliation Process".

-Before joining Aberystwyth University in 2012, she held positions as Temporary Professor at Bremen University's Institute for Interdisciplinary and International Studies, and as Researcher and Lecturer at Helmut Schmidt University/University of the Federal Armed Forces Hamburg.
-She also worked as a Researcher in the project 'Who Governs?
+Before joining Aberystwyth University in 2012, she held academic positions at Bremen University, Germany; Helmut Schmidt University/University of the Federal Armed Forces Hamburg, Germany; and as a researcher in the project 'Who Governs?
 The Sociology of UN Administrations' at the University of Nottingham.
 She was also a Visiting Fellow at Uppsala University, Sweden; Potsdam University, Germany, and Bremen University/Hanse-Wissenschaftskolleg Institute for Advanced Studies, Germany.

 - Knowledge in/about conflict and intervention

 - Arts-based research methods (esp. textile making and drawing)

 Berit is Co-Director of the KNOWLEDGE Centre, a central research hub in the Department developing research which revolves around the dynamics and challenges of knowledge in and about international politics.

 Prof Berit Bliesemann de Guevara has co-organised and co-curated a number of exhibitions of political textiles.

 She edits the blog Stitched Voices.

 Prof Berit Bliesemann de Guevara supervises PhD projects and mentors post-doctoral research fellows in the following broad areas: